ey92/notes/1101/1101vocab.md

 **allophone** - a phonetic segment in a phoneme set

+**implicational law**: observation about language universals that takes the form of an implication

 **distribution** - set of phonetic environments in which sound occurs
 - _contrastive distribution_: two sounds occur in the same phonetic environment
 - _complementary distribution_: two sounds never occur in same phonetic environment; allophones of same phoneme